kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

  - `node.alpha.kubernetes.io/notReady`
  - `node.alpha.kubernetes.io/unreachable`
- - `node.alpha.kubernetes.io/memoryPressure`
- - `node.alpha.kubernetes.io/diskPressure`

-When the support to critical pods is enabled and the pods in a DaemonSet are labelled as critical, the Daemon pods are created with an additional `NoExecute` toleration for the `node.alpha.kubernetes.io/outOfDisk` taint with no `tolerationSeconds`.

 This ensures that when the `TaintBasedEvictions` alpha feature is enabled, they will not be evicted when there are node problems such as a network partition.
 (When the `TaintBasedEvictions` feature is not enabled, they are also not evicted in these scenarios, but due to hard-coded behavior of the NodeController rather than due to tolerations).

+ They also tolerate following `NoSchedule` taints:
+ - `node.kubernetes.io/memoryPressure`
+ - `node.kubernetes.io/diskPressure`

+When the support to critical pods is enabled and the pods in a DaemonSet are labelled as critical, the Daemon pods are created with an additional `NoSchedule` toleration for the `node.kubernetes.io/outOfDisk` taint.

+Note that all above `NoSchedule` taints above are created only in version 1.8 or leater if alpha feature `TaintNodesByCondition` is enabled.

 ## Communicating with Daemon Pods